 Professor Eric R. Bryan (OBE) FREng, FIStructE (1927-2025)

 It is with great sadness that we announce the passing of Professor Eric R. Bryan, who passed away on 14 February 2025 at the age of 97.
-Professor Bryan was a Professor in Structural Engineering and a cherished member of our academic community from 1970–1993.
+Professor Bryan was a Professor in Structural and Civil Engineering and a cherished member of our academic community from 1970–1993.

 Professor Bryan’s educational journey began at Tiffin Boys’ School.
 During the Second World War, he was evacuated but returned to Tiffin Boys’ School in 1943.
 He then attended Queen Mary College, which had been evacuated to King’s College, Cambridge.